 The dates indicated for the fulfilment of conditions specified in the resolution on distribution of profit were set so as to enable the Bank to conduct essential analyses related to its potential engagement in a potential process of taking control over another bank with its registered seat on the territory of the Republic of Poland, make relevant investment decisions or a potential conclusion of a transaction.
 Taking into consideration the above mentioned reasons, the date of 10 December 2010 was suggested as a date specified in par.
 1 clause 2 of the resolution on distribution of profit.
-Such setting of a final date reliable for verification of fulfilment or failure of fulfilment or failure of fulfilment of the condition had to take place after the date of setting the right to dividend, which date could be set within the consecutive three months at the latest following the date on which the resolution on distribution of profit and disbursement of dividend was adopted (Article 348 § 3 of the code of commercial partnerships and companies).
+Such setting of a final date reliable for verification of fulfilment or failure of fulfilment of the condition - necessary for the reasons mentioned above - meant that the verification of the fulfilment or failure of setting the right to dividend, which date could be set within the consecutive three months at the latest following the date on which the resolution on distribution of profit and disbursement of dividend was adopted (Article 348 § 3 of the code of commercial partnerships and companies).
 The above meant a one-off withdrawal from application of the rule referred to in Part IV point 7 of the Best Practices, of which the Bank hereby informed in the above mentioned report.